How to migrate from WPForms to Gravity Forms (step-by-step guide)

 A space to enter a form name and a button that says 'Continue With Import'

-Mapping the different field types
+Step 4: Map the field types

 Mapping fields from a CSV file to the correct field type in Gravity Forms